VincyZed/SideQick/README.md

  ![image](https://github.com/user-attachments/assets/476f15c1-da74-4278-9f33-3f358d8b89bc)

-SideQick is a software companion to be used with Ensoniq SQ-80 or ESQ-1 hardware synthesizers.
+SideQick is a software companion to be used with Ensoniq SQ-80 or ESQ-1 family of hardware synthesizers.
 Its purpose is to extend the functionnality of those units, mainly by enabling access to illegal (out of bound) values for some parameters found in these synthesizers.
 This allows for even more possibilities and avenues of sound design exploration.

 # Downloads